Carlock1609/PDXCodeGuild/CliqueCapstone/captain's_log.md

         - Next step is implementing search function so user can get to a profile to send message

     - Work on search function

+    - THERE IS A BUG IN UPDATING PROFILE AND USERINBOX.
+IT IS NOW A COMMUNITY CHAT

+**StarDate 01.28.2020**
+    - Fixed profile, i was missing the f string syntax for the Redirect